dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 where 𝑓 is a dimensionless function, 𝜃 is the incline angle, 𝐼 is the object's moment of inertia, 𝑚 is its mass, and 𝑟 is its radius.
 The only quantities that affect the acceleration are the two dimensionless groups: the incline angle 𝜃 and the dimensionless mass distribution 𝐼/𝑚𝑟2.
 The ratio 𝐼/𝑚𝑟2, and therefore the acceleration, is invariant under changes to the object's mass or radius (for example, making a bigger ring or disc).
 In plainer language, which however doesn't connect as much to symmetry reasoning, simply changing the object's mass or radius without changing its shape does not change its acceleration.

-Which shape rolls faster—a ring or a disc?
+Which shape rolls faster — a ring or a disc?

 In this comparison, the inclined plane and thus the incline angle 𝜃 remain fixed.
 However, the dimensionless group 𝐼/𝑚𝑟2 changes and can categorize the easy-cases regimes.
 This group occurs repeatedly in the analysis, so we'll often symbolize it as 𝛽.
 By understanding the behavior in the regimes defined by 𝛽, we'll be able to predict the result of the ring–disc race.